axone-protocol/docs/docs/whitepaper/dataverse.md

 The catalog is available in several visualizations:

-- **Cards**
-- **List**
+### Card view

+### List view

+### Knowledge Graph

-- **Knowledge Graph**: The knowledge graph represents the link between the entities (datasets and services) to create knowledge.
+The knowledge graph represents the link between the entities (datasets and services) to create knowledge.
 It allows to visualize the contribution of datasets and services in the generation of new knowledge.
 This knownledge is expressed by a [formal ontology](okp4-blockchain-architecture#ontology).

-According to the attached consents an element and its metadata will be visible or not.
+Depending on the governance rules of the Data Set, and depending on the rights of the user exploring the knowledge graph, some elements and the metadata may be visible or not.

 ## Files Deposit

-OKP4 Files Deposit allows data providers to declare a dataset into the OKP4 Protocol.
+OKP4 Files Deposit is a Web App that allows Data Providers to register a dataset into the OKP4 Protocol.

-The data provider can fill in the contextual metadata of the dataset.
-This information will allow other users to understand how the dataset is constructed.
-The completion of the metadata will improve the ranking of a dataset in the search engine of the catalog.
+The Data Provider can fill in the contextual metadata of the dataset.
+This information will allow other users to understand how the dataset is constructed, the nature of the information it contains, the application domain it refers to, and the licence that applies.
+Filling in this metadata will improve the ranking of a dataset in the search engine of the catalog.

-A data provider is not necessarily the owner of the dataset if it has permission to declare it in the protocole.
+Note that a Data Provider is not necessarily the owner of the dataset if it has permission to declare it in the protocol.

-Each file deposit is a transaction that must be signed by a wallet.
-The data provider pays a transaction fee.
+Each file deposit is a transaction submitted to the protocol that must be signed by a wallet, and it is the responsibility of the Data Provider to pay the fees related to the execution of this transaction.

 ## Metadata extraction